-The SLT ensure all statutory requirements are met and pupils, parents and carers are provided with transparent and coherent information about their child's needs and progress.
+The SLT ensure all statutory requirements are met and pupils, parents and carers are provided with transparent and coherent information about their children's needs and progress.
 Full advantage is taken of support from external agencies and providers.

 Staff will make dynamic or planned risk assessments to help keep all children safe.
 The Children Act 1989 makes it clear that in any decision involving a child 'the paramount consideration must be the child's welfare'.
 Therefore, while we make every effort to ensure that St George's is an inclusive environment, there may be occasions where we need to exclude a pupil.
-For details of this, please refer to the 'Exclusion' section of our Pastoral policy.
+For details of this, please refer to the 'Exclusion' section of our Behaviour Policy.

 Click the links below to read our SEND policy, accessibility plan and our SEN Information Report: